solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Development environment setup

-The first step to exploring the evolution of MySQL Application development is to get the environment setup and configure the infrastructure.
+The first step to exploring the evolution of MySQL Application development is to get the environment set up and configure the infrastructure.

-We provided two ARM templates that can be deployed that will setup the environment.
+We provided two ARM templates that can be deployed that will set up the environment.
 The template is a JavaScript Object Notation (JSON) file that defines the infrastructure and configuration for your project.
 In the template, you specify the resources to deploy and the properties for